 How Old Is Your Baby?

 Your fussing baby may be experiencing a growth spurt.
-A growth spurt usually occurs between 7 to 10 days, 2 to 3 weeks, 4 to 6 weeks, or at three months, four months, six months and nine months; this is just a general guideline; some babies do experience growth spurts at other times.
+A growth spurt usually occurs between 7 to 10 days, 2 to 3 weeks, 4 to 6 weeks, or at three months, four months, six months, and nine months; this is just a general guideline; some babies experience growth spurts at other times.

 When Does Your Baby Get Fussy?

 - If your baby is fussing just as you begin to nurse, it may be due to slow or excessively fast milk let-down.
 This means that your baby is frustrated with the flow of your milk.
 A fast milk let-down is predominantly a problem in the mornings when mothers have a more rapid flow of milk, and babies might struggle to keep up.
-If your baby is fussy just after latching, you can also consider latching problems.
-If you think you have a slow let down, you can pump milk for a few minutes before feeding to get the milk flowing before your baby latches on.
+If your baby is fussy on the breast just after latching, you can also consider latching problems.
+If you think you have a slow letdown, you can pump milk for a few minutes before feeding to get the milk flowing before your baby latches on.
 How to rectify a fast or slow let-down reflex.

-Does He/She Fuss on Only One Breast?
+Do They Fuss on Only One Breast?